MichaelLarsen/MichaelLarsen/README.md

   <img src="https://komarev.com/ghpvc/?username=MichaelLarsen&style=flat-square&color=blue" alt=""/>
 </div>

+### 👨‍💻 About Me :
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a Lead Developer at Nordic Insurance Software
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...